chinapedia/wikipedia.abstract.en/Page/Asia.md

 Asia–Europe boundary

-Palazzo_Ferreria_statue.jpeg, in Valletta, Malta]] The border between Asia and Europe was historically defined by European academics.[9]
+, in Valletta, Malta]] The border between Asia and Europe was historically defined by European academics.[9]
 The Don River became unsatisfactory to northern Europeans when Peter the Great, king of the Tsardom of Russia, defeating rival claims of Sweden and the Ottoman Empire to the eastern lands, and armed resistance by the tribes of Siberia, synthesized a new Russian Empire extending to the Ural Mountains and beyond, founded in 1721.
 The major geographical theorist of the empire was actually a former Swedish prisoner-of-war, taken at the Battle of Poltava in 1709 and assigned to Tobolsk, where he associated with Peter's Siberian official, Vasily Tatishchev, and was allowed freedom to conduct geographical and anthropological studies in preparation for a future book.

 In Sweden, five years after Peter's death, in 1730 Philip Johan von Strahlenberg published a new atlas proposing the Ural Mountains as the border of Asia.
 Tatishchev announced that he had proposed the idea to von Strahlenberg.
 The latter had suggested the Emba River as the lower boundary.
 Over the next century various proposals were made until the Ural River prevailed in the mid-19th century.
 The border had been moved perforce from the Black Sea to the Caspian Sea into which the Ural River projects.[10]
 The border between the Black Sea and the Caspian is usually placed along the crest of the Caucasus Mountains, although it is sometimes placed further north.[11]